Marc Tyler Arnold

 E Oussedik vs M Arnold (Mar-08-17) 0-1, rapid

 (born Nov-20-1992, 30 years old) United States of America

 [what is this?]

-Grandmaster.
-He became a FIDE master in 2008 and an IM in 2009.
+Grandmaster (2012).
+He became a FIDE Master in 2008 and an International Master in 2009.
 In 2012 he won the U.S. Junior Chess Closed Championship and earned his second norm needed for the grandmaster title.
 He earned his third and final grandmaster norm at the World Open (2012) in Philadelphia.
 He was featured in "Faces in the Crowd" in Sports Illustrated.